Lights and Illumination

 Detailed Architectural Lighting

-For the 3M customer innovation center in Italy, DGI designed detailed architectural lighting and controllable interactive lighting.
+For the 3M Customer Innovation Center in Italy, DGI designed detailed architectural lighting and controllable interactive lighting.
 The lighting design follows the interior design intent, with custom assemblies of lighting fixtures to shape each area.
-Two different white color temperatures are used; a natural shade to provide general lighting and a much warmer shade to accentuate the architectural wall.
+Two different white colour temperatures are used: a natural shade to provide general lighting and a much warmer shade to accentuate the architectural wall.
 Grazing accents and backlighting highlight the different 3M technologies.
 The whole system runs on DALI and DMX protocols that are monitored and managed using a remote application.
-Through the use of an iPad, the 3M host presenting the 3M Customer Innovation Center can easily modify the lighting for storytelling purposes.
+Through the use of an iPad, the 3M host at the 3M Customer Innovation Center can easily modify the lighting for storytelling purposes.

 Lighting Product Design